cltl/ma-tm-domains-SDG-tracker/README.md

 ***Files:***

 **end_to_end_classifier_test_FPC** (for public consumption) This file is an updated version of Gigaword_to_classifier.
 Including Neural Net and output files.

-(outdated) description of the system:
+Description of the system.
-1. Conversion to .json while using a basic filter (one or two words; at least one of them should be present in text or header) (this step is not included in the notebook yet!)~~
+There are two potential ways to use it - with the full GigaWord corpus, or with copies of files which have been filtered.

+1. The first part of the workflow assumes you have the full GigaWord corpus as a json file (frame_to_rule2.json).
+This was iteratively constructed by filtering the Gigaword corpus and extracting the headlines and first five sentences in several stages.
+Ask Peter or Jan for a copy (7GB+).
+The first step is to load the entire dataframe into memory (memory intensive but allows the filtering section to be performed quickly)

-2. Training data part 1: ~~
+2. Training data part 1:
 Naïve keyword lookup: the program is provided a (hand-crafted) keyword list of terms relevant to the SDG our classifier will be trained on.
-If at least *t* keywords are present, the article gets the label 'related'.~~
+If at least *t* keywords are present, the article gets the label 'related'.
+Duplicate texts are dropped at. (in the system as it now stands, *t* is set to 4.

-3. Training data part 2: a sample of random articles is gathered from the GigaWord corpus and added to the training data.~~
+3. Training data part 2:
+a sample of random articles is gathered from the GigaWord corpus and added to the training data.
-4. The BERT-model *'bert-base-nli-mean-tokens'* is used to get the sentence embeddings(?); the model is trained.
-We performed a random split on the training data; our classifier (a SVM) was trained on 2/3 of the articles and tested on 1/3.
+- The fastest way to do this is to simply sample fromt he full Gigaword corpus and then prune duplicates.
+However every time I attempt this, the classifier drops 10 points.
+I cannot explain why.
+- The far slower way to do this (but more effective) is to iterate over fragments of the GigaWord corpus and pull a random news story.
+This is first done at 110%  the length of the results of step 2, above.
+Duplicates are then dropped, these are labelled 'unrelated'.

+The related and unrelated dataframes are concatenated and pruned to the final length to produce a 50:50 related : unrelated training set.

-**BOW Baseline** - takes the whole  training corpus, lower case with stop words and punctuation removed and trains.
-Then the test set is fit to this vector model and predictions made.
+**BOW Baseline** - takes the whole training corpus, lowers the case and removes stop words and punctuation before training.
+The test set is fit to this vector model and predictions are made.
 Bag of Words is the Baseline system for comparison.

-It performed really well on the original method (i.e. pre-filter for 'poverty and 'aid ' (step 1 above) - making BERT essentially obsolete.
-I figured that we were clearly biased towards those two words in our test set, so I went back to square one and used Jan's lexical lookup on the entire dataset (8 million + articles - unfiltered).
-With *t* keywords set to 4 - it returns around 3000+ articles and the BERT system performs better.
+4. The BERT-model *'roberta-large-nli-mean-tokens'* is used to get the sentence embeddings which are subsequently concatenated to get a single vector representation for each text in the training set.
+This method is also used to encode the sentences in the test set.

+These are used for two classification methods with the results compared.
+- SVM
+- MLP

 Flow diagram of the classification process:
 <div align="center">